 Elizabeth Cady Stanton - The First Suffragist, an original screenplay by Arlaine Rockey

 The radical tactics of the intellectual leader of the original women's rights movement anger young suffragists and frustrate her closest friend, Susan B. Anthony.

 Elizabeth Cady Stanton was the intellectual and radical force behind the original women's rights movement for over fifty years, but when she published a feminist critique of the Bible in 1895, she was publicly censured for allegedly damaging the cause of suffrage.
 Based on true events and research drawn from multiple sources, all in the public domain, Elizabeth Cady Stanton - The First Suffragist is a moving, funny and inspirational biopic about an American hero who improved the lives of millions of women.

 Elizabeth Cady Stanton - The First Suffragist is an historical biopic.
-It made the top 20% in the 2018 Nicholl Fellowship Screenplay Competition and the second round (top 15%) in the drama genre in the 2016 Austin Film Festival Screenwriting Competition (then titled Elizabeth Cady Stanton - The First Suffragette).
+It made the top 20% in the 2018 Nicholl Fellowship Screenplay Competition and the second round (top 15%) in the drama genre in the 2016 Austin Film Festival Screenwriting Competition (formerly titled Elizabeth Cady Stanton - The First Suffragette).